Learn to Hunt

 Upon hatching, the newborn fry is about 1/2 inch long and paper thin.
 For several days it will drift about, absorbing the yolk sac and gaining strength.
-Immediately after the yolk sac is absorbed, the fry begins to feed.
-At first only the tiniest planktonic organisms can be utilized, but as the fish increase in size, cladocerans and immature aquatic insects are consumed.
-Small fry are sometimes observed in schools on the spawning grounds but soon disperse.
-After the fish reach approximately 2 inches in length, they begin to add small fishes, minnows, Yellow Perch, suckers, and Bluegill to their diet.
-Adult Walleye consume large quantities of fish, sometimes feeding upon them almost entirely.
-Yellow Perch make up a substantial part of the Walleye diet in the natural lakes.
+Immediately after the yolk sac is absorbed, the fry begins to eat.
+At first only the tiniest planktonic organisms are eaten, but as the fish grow, cladocerans and immature aquatic insects are eaten.
+Small fry are sometimes seen in schools on the spawning grounds, but soon disperse.
+After the fish reach about 2 inches long, they start to add small fishes, minnows, Yellow Perch, suckers, and Bluegill to their diet.
+Adult Walleye eat large quantities of fish, sometimes feeding upon them almost entirely.
+Yellow Perch make up a big part of the Walleye diet in the natural lakes.
 Gizzard Shad are the most important forage source in the flood control reservoirs and the Great Border Rivers.
-Crayfish, frogs, snails, and insect larvae are also utilized at times.
+Crayfish, frogs, snails, and insect larvae are also eaten at times.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.